-Raising your prices in the beauty world is both rewarding and scary.
+Raising your prices in the beauty industry is rewarding and scary.

-If you are booked out more than 3 weeks, it may be time to have a price increase.
+If you’re booked out more than 3 weeks, it may be time for a price increase.

 Here are my tips:

-1. Come up with a Plan of Action Before Your Roll Out New Prices
+1. Come up with a Plan of Action Before You Roll Out New Prices

 The last thing you want to do is surprise your guests with sticker shock.
 Communication is key.